 - Solid Wood Edges

-Shaped edges are constructed of solid wood, unlike many manufacturers who use banded veneers, to provide premium quality and durability.
+Shaped edges are constructed of solid wood unlike many manufacturers who use banded veneers.
+Solid wood is a superior choice for premium quality and durability.

 - Mortise and Tenon Joints